A single article takes weeks.

 Brief → draft → edit → publish → hand to dev.
 By the time it ships, the search trend has moved.

-Five reasons SaaS founders quit organic before it starts working — and what Skribra fixes about each one.
+Four reasons SaaS founders quit organic before it starts working — and what Skribra fixes about each one.

 Brief → draft → edit → publish → hand to dev.
 By the time it ships, the search trend has moved.